opendatahub-io/architecture-decision-records/documentation/components/dashboard/features/connections.md

   * & existing fields removed
     * If they were not used, it will be pretty seamless to the form experience
     * If they were used, the field will be marked with very little information [1] & will just be the environment variable name to its value
+  * & changes an existing field's type
+    * The field should remain as-is in the old type/value until otherwise modified
 * If the Connection Type has since been deleted
   * The Connection edit screen will have very little information [1] and will entirely just be a listing of environment variable names to their value